Rhea Dimaculangan

-Rhea Katrina Karla Dimaculangan-Villarete (born March 21, 1991) is a Filipino professional indoor volleyball athlete, and a former member of the Philippines women national volleyball team.
-She plays for Creamline Cool Smashers in the Premier Volleyball League.
+Rhea Katrina Karla Dimaculangan-Villarete (born March 21, 1991) is a Filipino former professional volleyball player.
 Villarete played setter for and was a former captain of the UST Golden Tigresses.
+She is also a former of the Philippines women's national team.

-Personal life
+Early life and education

-Villarete was born in a family of five siblings in Batangas.
+Dimaculangan was born on March 21, 1991 in Batangas to a family of five siblings.
 She is the younger sister of Ray Karl Dimaculangan, also a volleyball player and used to play as a setter for the men's volleyball team of the UST Golden Spikers.
-In 2024, she married her boyfriend, Raymond Jomarcel Villarete.

 Career

 Beginnings

-Villarete started her career in volleyball early in her elementary days in De La Salle Lipa.
+Dimaculangan started her career in volleyball early in her elementary days in De La Salle Lipa.
 She was originally a hitter for her team, and only transitioned into her current position in 5th grade.

 Collegiate days

 She moved in the University of Santo Tomas High School for her high school education where she became the playmaker for the girls' volleyball team.
 Later on, she pursued her tertiary education in University of Santo Tomas, majoring in Sports Science under UST-CRS, and continuing with the UST Golden Tigresses.

 In 2009–2010, the UST Golden Tigresses achieved a historic "Grand Slam" after sweeping the major Philippine collegiate women's volleyball conferences.
 (Shakey's V-League Season 6 1st Conference and 2nd Conference, the 2009 University Games, and UAAP Season 72).

 In UAAP Season 72 where her team won the championship, she claimed the Best Server and Final's Most Valuable Player award.